JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 of model tweaking *prior* to training.
 A particularly common scenario is when the model (or algorithm) has hyper parameters that need to be specified manually.
-The process of searching for suitable hyper parameters is just one part of what we call *model selection*.
+The process of searching for suitable hyper parameters is sub-task of what we call *model selection*.

-If model selection is part of the experiment, then it is quite likely that a simple train/test split will not be effective enough to achieve results that are representative for new or unseen data.
+If model selection is part of the experiment, then it is quite likely that a simple train/test split will not be effective enough to achieve results that are representative for new, unseen data.
 The reason for this is subtle, but very important.
-If the hyper parameters are chosen based on how well the model performs on the test set, then information about the test set is actively fed back into the model.
+If the hyper parameters are chosen based on how well the corresponding model performs on the test set, then information about the test set is actively fed back into the model.
 This is because the test set is used several times *and* decisions are made based on what was observed.
 In other words: the test set participates in an aspect of the training process, namely the model selection.
 Consequently, the results on the test set become less representative for the expected results on new, unseen data.
 To avoid causing this kind of manual overfitting, one should instead somehow make use of the training set for such a model selection process, while leaving the test set out of it completely.
-Luckily this can be done quite effectively using a repartitioning strategy, such as a :math:`k`-folds, and using the various partitions to perform cross-validation.
+Luckily, this can be done quite effectively using by a repartitioning strategy, such as a :math:`k`-folds, to perform cross-validation.

-We will start by discussing the terminology we use, and - more importantly - how the various terms are used in the context of this package.
-The rest of this document will then focus on how these concepts exposed to the user.
-We will start by introducing some low-level helper methods for computing the required assignments sequences.
+We will start by discussing the terminology that is used throughout this document.
+More importantly, we will define how the various terms are interpreted in the context of this package.
+The rest of this document will then focus on how these concepts are implemented and exposed to the user.
+There we will start by introducing some low-level helper methods for computing the required assignments.
 We will then use those assignments to motivate a type called :class:`FoldsView`, which can be configured to represent almost any kind of repartitioning strategy for a given data container.
 After discussing those